It takes a certain kind of person to be a good restaurant manager, so is it for you?

 - Not all restaurants train managers properly, as I mentioned above in the privately-owned restaurant I managed in it was a “learn as you go” style which meant I learned some things incorrectly the first time.

 - Terminating/disciplining employees was never fun, but it’s part of the job (I actually fired my girlfriend from one restaurant… No I’m not a meanie, there’s a story behind it 🙂) and dealing with unpleasant/unhappy guests wasn’t a glamorous part of the job either

 - As much as you would like to please everyone, if you try you will please no one.
-Staff will want days off or want to choose the section they work in, guests want the thermostat/music/TV’s changed, owners/management want labour costs down and as a result servers and service in general can suffer etc. The hard part is trying to find a harmonious balance which pleases as many people as possible, and upsets the least number of people.
+Staff will want days off or want to choose the section they work in, guests want the thermostat/music/TV’s changed, owners/management want labor costs down and as a result server and service, in general, can suffer, etc. The hard part is trying to find a harmonious balance which pleases as many people as possible and upsets the least number of people.